Review launched over reports of delayed response to faulty knee replacement part

 A standard total knee replacement has four parts – a femoral component, tibial tray, patellar component and a polyethylene insert.

-Concerns were raised about the tibial part – also known as “NexGen Stemmed Option Tibial Component” – as experts found the implant was linked to higher revision rates compared to other models.
+Concerns were raised about the tibial part – also known as “NexGen Stemmed Option Tibial Component” – as experts found the implant was linked to higher revision rates compared to other models when it was paired with certain other knee replacement components.

 A recall was led by the Medicines and Healthcare products Regulatory Agency (MHRA) in December 2022 after analysis of National Joint Registry data.